 Reversible modifications such as DNA methylation and histone modifications, that Read more »

 The generation of a functional gene product from the information encoded by a gene, through the processes of transcription and translation.
 Gene products are often proteins, however non-protein coding genes can encode functional RNA, including ribosomal RNA (rRNA), transfer RNA (tRNA) or small nuclear RNA (snRNA).”
 Read more »

 A genome is an organism’s complete set of DNA, including all of its genes.
 Each genome contains all of the information needed to build and maintain that organism.
 In humans, a copy of the entire genome—more than 3 billion DNA base pairs—is contained in all cells that have a nucleus.

-Genomic DNA is wound around protein complexes called histones.
+Genomic DNA is wrapped around protein complexes called histones.
 These protein complexes can be post-translationally modified (i.e. methylation, acetylation, phosphorylation, ubiquitylation, etc.).
 These histone modifications often act as epigenetic markers of gene expression.

 Laboratory Developed Test (LDT)